 Having a poor credit score will affect the amount you’re able to borrow with a mortgage, or even getting a mortgage at all.
 Make sure you’re in control of your finances and know your credit score, well before you plan to apply for a mortgage.
 This will give you plenty of time to have any mistakes corrected or, if you’re in a spot of financial bother, to improve your score.

 It might seem obvious, but you really need to do your research when looking into your first home mortgage.
 There are plenty of schemes out there to help you transcend difficulties when buying your first house, including affordable house schemes, help-to-buy and shared ownership.

-Buying your first house is a wonderful time in your life, but the process and the paperwork can become a bit of a drag.
-If you’re struggling to get your head around mortgages, check out my Wisdom Section for some straightforward and simple advice.
-Andy why not compare what mortgage deals are out there, Click here ot browse whats on offer.
+Buying your first house can be a wonderful time in your life, but the process and the paperwork can become a bit of a drag.
+If you’re struggling to get your head around first-time buyer mortgages, check out our full guide: how to get a mortgage as a first-time home buyer for more information.